This homemade Lemonade recipe is fresh, fruity, and delicious! With just three ingredients and my helpful tips, you can easily make your own!

 - Speed up juicing by using an electric juicer.

-- To keep from watering down your lemonade, add ice to the glass instead of the mixture.
+- To keep from watering down your lemonade, add ice to the glass instead of the mixture or better yet, make extra lemonade and make ice cubes out of it to chill it down without added water.

 FAQs